 There are three overarching factors you can use to differentiate your business in the face of competition:

 - Cost leadership.
-You have capacity to maximize profits by offering lower prices than the majority of your competitors to maximize profits.
+You have the capacity to maximize profits by offering lower prices than the majority of your competitors.
 Examples include companies like Mejuri and Endy.

 - Differentiation.
 Your product or service offers something distinct from the current cost leaders in your industry and banks on standing out based on your uniqueness.
 Think of companies like Knix and Qalo.

 - Segmentation.
 You focus on a very specific or “niche” target market and focus on building traction with a smaller audience before moving on to a broader market.
 Companies like TomboyX and Heyday Footwear are great examples of this strategy.

 To understand which is the best fit, you’ll need to understand your business as well as the competitive landscape.

 You’ll always have competition in the market, even with an innovative product, so it’s important to include a competitive overview in your business plan.
 If you’re entering an established market, include a list of a few companies you consider direct competitors and how you plan to differentiate your products and business from theirs.

 You’ll always have competition in the market, even with an innovative product.

 For example, if you’re selling jewelry, your competitive differentiation could be that, unlike many high-end competitors, you donate a percentage of your profits to a notable charity or pass savings on to your customers.